Meaningful personalization: A guide to getting started

 User profiles have gone mainstream, and people are more willing to provide data in exchange for personalization than ever before.
-According to a 2013 Janrain study, 57% of online consumers were comfortable providing personal information on a website as long as it’s for their benefit and being used in responsible ways.
+According to Accenture, 83% of online shoppers were comfortable providing personal information on a website as long as it’s for their benefit and being used in responsible ways.

 Compared to data that a user gives you, data based on their behavior — either on your site or online overall — can give you a richer sense of their true needs, and how you can personalize their experience.
 Why?
 Because there’s often disconnect between what people say they want and what they actually do.

 Netflix and Amazon are probably the most ubiquitous examples of this kind of personalization.
 As Netflix’s former VP of Product Innovation, Carlos Gomez-Uribe, told Wired: